annotatorB/schubert_dances/README.md

 # Research questions

-* What recurring patterns and regularities
+* What recurring patterns and regularities account for the fact that Schubert's dances are easy to grasp and intuitively appealing?

 # Dataset
 The dataset consists of the scores of all 394 dances, written by Franz Schubert (1797-1828), in MuseScore 3 XML format.